Puppy Life Skills 1

 So as you can see, in summary, it doesn’t matter if your puppy doesn’t sit to command in the first week after you bring him home – there is SO much more that they (and you!) need to learn first.
 This course covers the principle foundations of puppy training that are vital for building a clever, happy puppy and a confident, supportive caregiver.

-This course is sponsored by KONG and includes a FREE goody bag!
 All participants will receive support throughout the week over the phone if needed, as well as membership to a private Facebook group for peer-to-peer and trainer support and discussions.

-Unlike other Puppy classes, our introduction session is done via a video prior to the first class, meaning that we get straight into learning in class and you get the most for your money.
+Our introduction session is done via a video prior to the first class, meaning that we get straight into learning in class and you get the most for your money.